Van Ness Improvement Project

 Construction of the Van Ness Improvement Project is underway.
 The project received final environmental certification from the Federal Transit Administration on December 20, 2013.
 To learn more about the environmental review process, please visit the SFCTA Van Ness BRT site.
 The SFMTA Board made the final legislative approval of the transit and safety improvements on November 18, 2014.
 After construction is completed, Bus Rapid Transit service is expected to begin 2019.

-Bus Rapid Transit on Van Ness will be a part of Muni's Rapid Network that prioritizes frequency and reliability for customers like you.
+Bus Rapid Transit on Van Ness will be a part of Muni's Rapid Network that prioritizes frequency and reliability for customers.
 The planned improvements are expected to cut travel times for Golden Gate Transit and the 47, 49 and 90 Muni routes by 32 percent.
 That means an estimated 1,887 hours of travel time saved every day for Muni riders on Van Ness!

 Some features of Bus Rapid Transit on Van Ness will include:

-- Dedicated transit-only lanes, for use by Muni and Golden Gate Transit buses only, that are physically separated from the other traffic lanes.
+- Dedicated transit-only lanes, that are physically separated from the other traffic lanes, for use by Muni and Golden Gate Transit buses only.

 - Enhanced traffic signals optimized for north-south travel with Transit Signal Priority, which gives buses the green light as they approach an intersection.